 - manual ISO adjustment of ISO 3200 or more.

-The two test articles share a number of elements, but some tests are not common to each (basic and sophisticated) and it isn't possible to directly compare scores from one test to the other.
-However, a score of 70% or more in either test is considered a good score and anything less than 40% is a poor score.
+Our camera tests share a number of elements, but some are not common to each (basic and sophisticated) and it isn't possible to directly compare scores from one test to the other.
+However, a score of 70% or more is considered a good score and anything less than 40% is a poor score.